-Cannot mix INTERWORK and NOINTERWORK code areas in same file

-INTERWORK and (default) NOINTERWORK code areas cannot be mixed in the same file.
-This code might have originally been intended to work with SDT.
-The INTERWORK area attribute is obsolete in the ARM Compiler toolchain.
+A1457E: Cannot mix INTERWORK and NOINTERWORK code areas in same file INTERWORK and (default) NOINTERWORK code areas cannot be mixed in the same file.
+This code might have originally been intended to work with the ARM Software Development Toolkit (SDT).
+The INTERWORK AREA attribute is obsolete in the ARM Compiler toolchain.

-'''

-AREA test1, CODE, READONLY

-...

-AREA test2, CODE, READONLY, INTERWORK
+AREA test1, CODE, READONLY AREA test2, CODE, READONLY, INTERWORK

-'''

-To eliminate the error:
+To eliminate the error, carry out the following steps:

-- move the two AREAs into separate assembler files such as, for example, test1.s and test2.s - 2. remove the ", INTERWORK" from the AREA line in test2.s - 3. assemble test1.s with armasm --apcs /nointerwork - 4. assemble test2.s with armasm --apcs /interwor - 5. at link time, the linker adds any necessary interworking veneers.
+- 1. Move the two AREAs into separate assembly files, for example, test1.s and test2.s. - 2.
+Remove, INTERWORK from the AREA line in test2.s. - 3.
+Assemble test1.s with armasm --apcs /nointerwork. - 4.
+Assemble test2.s with armasm --apcs /interwork. - 5.
+At link time, the linker adds any necessary interworking veneers.